Soza/sencha-mobile/README.md

 2) A webkit enabled browser (Chrome, Safari etc.) is required for running this app.
 Alternatively, this can be opened through iPhone/iPad simulators and/or Androird emulators

 3) Running this application:
-	- Right click on indexExample.hrml and open with Chrome (or) Safari
+	- Right click on prototype.hrml and open with Chrome (or) Safari
 	- Navigating through different sections can be done through top and bottom navigation tools
 	- A remote webservice mashup has been integrated.
 This is to simulate a real-time requirement to search for HIV/STD testing  centers by geo location